-Dr. Bryan Perry

-Superintendent

-3321 W 800 S
+1029 W 650 S 3321 W 800 S

-Fort Branch, IN 47648
+Fort Branch, IN 47648 tim.armstrong@sgibson.k12.in.us

-812-753-4230

-bryan.perry@sgibson.k12.in.us

-The names, titles, and contact information of this individual will be published annually on the Corporation's website and on each individual school's website.
+The names, titles, and contact information for the Compliance Officers CO will be published annually on the School Corporation's web site and on each individual school's website.

-The CO is responsible for coordinating the Corporation's efforts to comply with applicable Federal and State laws and regulations, including the Corporation's duty to address in a prompt and equitable manner any inquiries or complaints regarding harassment on the basis of a protected class.
+The Compliance Officer are responsible for coordinating the District's efforts to comply with applicable Federal and State laws and regulations, including the District's duty to address in a prompt and equitable manner any inquiries or complaints regarding harassment on the basis of a protected class.